VentsiIliev/RockPaperScissorsByVentsislav/README.md

-# "Rock - Paper - Scissors" game.
+# The "Rock - Paper - Scissors" game.
 Java implementation of "Rock Paper Scissors" game.

 Rock - Paper - Scissors is a simple two player game where you and your opponent (the computer) simultaneously choose one of the following three options: "rock", "paper" or "scissors".
 The rules are as follows: